 Reading from the RPG-Radiometer directory is e.g. required when the absolute calibration history file shall be inspected.
 The file ABSCAL.HIS stores all absolute calibrations (including successful tip curve calibrations).
-Once copied to any directory on the H-PC hard disk its contents can be browsed by the (Absolute Calibration History) command (see section 4.6).
+Once copied to any directory on the H-PC hard radiometer to the H-PC.
+Then press (Open Data Files) and select to open the Absolute Calibration History menu.
+Load the previously copied ABSCAL.HIS file with Load History File and the list of calibrations is displayed (see Fig.4.3).
+The listed entries are incrementally numbered (preceded by #).
+The entry syntax is: